prasunanand/prasunanand.github.io/_posts/2016-08-22-gsoc16-project-report-port-nmatrix-to-jruby.markdown

 ## **Conclusion**
 The main goal of this project was to bring  **Scientific Computation to JRuby**, to gain from the performance JRuby offers.

-By the end of the   GSoC, we have been able to successfully create a linear algebra library, NMatrix for JRuby users, which they can easily run on their machines.
+By the end of the GSoC, we have been able to successfully create a linear algebra library, NMatrix for JRuby users, which they can easily run on their machines unless they want to use Complex numbers.

 We have mixed-models gem simultaneously ported to JRuby.
 Even here, we are very close to MRI if performance is considered.

  **Future work**